Jbleezy/BO1-Reimagined/README.md

 * All body shots will now give 50 points for a kill
 * Neck shots now give 100 points for a kill
 * Melee kills can no longer count as headshots
+* All weapons now have sprint and dive animations

 ### New Weapons
 #### Combat Knife